phinocio/touch-paralysis-for-mysticism/README.md

 Playing a character and I wanted to use touch spells to Paralyze enemies instead of the ones that already are present in Mysticism.
 Releasing as a mod 'cause I figure some other people might enjoy it.
 Literally first ever SSE and Magic mod, feel free to yell at me for everything I did wrong/bad, or suggest different values for things.
 (One thing I was thinking was maybe longer Paralysis duration to "reward" getting close enough to paralyze the target).

+# Installation

+Simply load it after `MysticismMagic.esp`.

+# Compatibility

+- **Incompatible With**
+	- Anything that touches the following leveled lists
+		- LItemSpellTomes50Illusion
+		- LItemSpellTomes50AllIllusion
+		- DLC2LItemSpellTomes50Illusion
+		- LItemSpellTomes75Illusion
+		- LItemSpellTomes75AllIllusion
+		- DLC2LItemSpellTomes75Illusion
+		- MGRitualIllusionBooks

+If a mod is incompatible, let me know and I can likely make a patch for it.

 # What It does

 ## Added Spells